 - Lower the binocular and move the objective lens cover to cover the left objective lens.

 - Still keeping both eyes open, relocate and view the focusing target.
 This time, use the diopter compensation adjustment dial to bring the target into sharp focus in the right eyepiece.

-- Lower the binocular and uncover the right eyepiece.
+- Lower the binocular and uncover the left eyepiece.
 You should now be able to view through both eyepieces and adjust focus using the center focus dial with the proper amount of compensation maintained between your two eyes.